awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 # Walkthrough: Creating associations that run Chef recipes<a name="systems-manager-state-manager-chef"></a>

-You can create AWS Systems Manager State Manager \(State Manager\) associations that run Chef recipes by using the `AWS-ApplyChefRecipes` SSM document\.
+You can create State Manager associations that run Chef recipes by using the `AWS-ApplyChefRecipes` SSM document\.
 You can target Linux\-based Systems Manager managed nodes with the `AWS-ApplyChefRecipes` SSM document\.
 This document offers the following benefits for running Chef recipes:
 + Supports multiple releases of Chef \(Chef 11 through Chef 14\)\.
 + Automatically installs the Chef client software on target instances\.
 + Optionally runs [Systems Manager compliance checks](systems-manager-compliance.md) on target instances, and stores the results of compliance checks in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 + Runs multiple cookbooks and recipes in a single run of the document\.
-+ Optionally runs recipes in `why-run` mode, to show which recipes will change on target instances without making changes\.
++ Optionally runs recipes in `why-run` mode, to show which recipes change on target instances without making changes\.
 + Optionally applies custom JSON attributes to `chef-client` runs\.

 You can use GitHub or Amazon S3 buckets as sources for Chef cookbooks and recipes that you specify in an `AWS-ApplyChefRecipes` document\.

 **Note**
-Associations that run Chef recipes are not currently supported on macOS\.
+Associations that run Chef recipes aren't currently supported on macOS\.

 ## Prerequisites: Set up your association, repository, and cookbooks<a name="state-manager-chef-prereqs"></a>

 Before you create an `AWS-ApplyChefRecipes` document, prepare your Chef cookbooks and cookbook repository\.
 If you don't already have a Chef cookbook that you want to use, you can get started by using a test `HelloWorld` cookbook that AWS has prepared for you\.
 The `AWS-ApplyChefRecipes` document already points to this cookbook by default\.
 Your cookbooks should be set up similarly to the following directory structure\.
 In the following example, `jenkins` and `nginx` are examples of Chef cookbooks that are available in the [Chef Supermarket](https://supermarket.chef.io/) on the Chef website\.

-Though AWS cannot officially support cookbooks on the [Chef Supermarket](https://supermarket.chef.io/) website, many of them work with the `AWS-ApplyChefRecipes` document\.
-The following are examples of criteria to check when you are testing a community cookbook:
+Though AWS can't officially support cookbooks on the [Chef Supermarket](https://supermarket.chef.io/) website, many of them work with the `AWS-ApplyChefRecipes` document\.
+The following are examples of criteria to determine when you are testing a community cookbook:
 + The cookbook should support the Linux\-based operating systems of the Systems Manager managed nodes that you are targeting\.
 + The cookbook should be valid for the Chef client version \(Chef 11 through Chef 14\) that you use\.
-+ The cookbook is compatible with Chef Infra Client, and, does not require a Chef server\.
++ The cookbook is compatible with Chef Infra Client, and, doesn't require a Chef server\.

 Verify that you can reach the Chef\.io website, so that any cookbooks you specify in your run list can be installed when the Systems Manager document runs\.
 Using a nested `cookbooks` folder is supported, but not required; you can store cookbooks directly under the root level\.